angelodian/angelodian.github.io/index.md

 </div>

 Welcome to my academic homepage.
-I am excited to soon start my position as Postdoctoral Research Associate at the University of Oxford, where I am joining the ESRC-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne.
+I am excited to soon start a position as Postdoctoral Research Associate at the University of Oxford, where I am joining the ESRC-funded research project "Mapping Prosody Convergence in the Eastern Mediterranean" led by PI Elinor Payne.
 My research will focus on prosodic traces of language contact, including intonation, between Italo-Romance varieties (mostly Venetan and Italian) and the varieties of Croatian spoken along the Adriatic coast in Istria and Dalmatia.
 Another research interest of mine concerns the interaction beween consonantal length (gemination) and strength in Italian and other languages - a topic I extensively researched during my PhD at the University of Melbourne.